axibase/atsd/administration/monitoring-metrics/database-tables.md

 # Monitoring Metrics using Database Tables

-Database Table statistics can be viewed directly in the ATSD user interface under **Settings > Storage > Database Tables**.
+Database Table statistics can be viewed in the ATSD web interface under **Settings > Storage > Database Tables**.

 Database Tables allow you to: